brianhopkins88/bhp-console/docs/BHP Management Console Architecture.md

   API --> OpenAI["OpenAI API"]
 ```

-### 9.2 Current hosted wiring (staging)
+### 9.2 Current hosted wiring (staging / early POC)

-The current hosted setup is a staging deployment used to validate the wiring between UI, API, DB, and DNS.
+The current hosted setup is a staging deployment used to validate the wiring between UI, API, DB, and DNS for early POC/dev.

 ```mermaid
 flowchart LR